HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/v5008mq-configuration-guide.md

 1. Run the Configuration Tool (3.1).exe
 2. Ensure the system running the Configuration Tool is on the same subnet as the V5008MQ gateway.
 :::{note}
-See {ref}`AssetTracker Hardware documentation<assettracker-network-requirements>` for details on configuring IP address on the same subnet as the AssetTracker gateway.
+See {ref}`AssetTracker Hardware documentation<assettracker-network-requirements>` for details on configuring an IP address on the same subnet as the AssetTracker gateway.
 :::
 3. Connect to the gateway from the configuration tool.
 	- Enter the IP Address and Port of the V5008MQ in the “Add gateway device” section.
 The default IP address is either 192.168.100.100 or 192.168.0.200.